bufanping/pyfmq/README.md

 A good "promise" implementation (and this isn't one :-), would allow you to compose other computations together into other promise objects (ala Akka in Scala).
-I haven't gone to that extent with this library.
+I haven't gone to that extent with this library (yet).